 It was painful because it was the truth, but when you’re dealing with a person’s livelihood and you have to have the conversation that is the beginning of the end, you hope they get it, understand and change their tone and behavior.
 But if they don’t, the company has the documentation they need and the rest is history.

 For all the employees who don’t get enough feedback, never wait for the boss to come to you with a mid-year review.
 Take the form or documentation that’s required to be completed, and update it at the end of every week.

 Let your supervisor know: here’s specifically what I accomplished this week, here’s how I moved the organization forward, and here’s how I’ve accomplished whatever the objectives were for the year.
 Keep your own documentation so that by the time you sit down with your leader, there’s no guess work as to what was accomplished.

-    Understand there is a disparity between collecting information to really understanding meaningful contribution.
-When you submit your activities for the past 6 months, ask yourself, “is this a meaningful contribution that is directed toward the strategic direction of the department or is it just white noise or activity?”
+Understand there is a disparity between collecting information and really understanding meaningful contribution.
+When you submit your activities for the past 6 months, ask yourself, “Is this a meaningful contribution that is directed toward the strategic direction of the department or is it just white noise or activity?”
 There’s a difference between being busy and being effective.
 Busy work will get you on the guillotine of elimination.